Free Shipping on $49+ Orders

 Dog MACE: is most effective dog repellent focusing on dogs keen sense of smell and taste.
 Dog MACE effectiveness was achieved by isolating the most effective dog repellent on the market and combining the best ingredients into one powerful product.

-A water hose is really not an effective repellent if your yard is trouble by stray dogs when you are asleep.
-Erecting a fence might be more effective.
-Fences can always keep dogs away from your home at all times without your supervision however it needs to be properly maintained and it cost much to do so.
-In addition labor expenses, would be added to cost if you are unable to erect it yourself.
-If money is not a challenge to you, fences are not the best repelling option when considering beauty and practical reasons.
+Erecting a fence is an effective option.
+Fences can always keep dogs away from your home at all times without your supervision however it needs to be properly maintained and it is costly to do so.
+In addition labor expenses, would be added to the cost if you are unable to erect it yourself.
+If money is not a challenge to you, fences are the best repelling option when considering beauty and practical reasons.

 Motion activated water sensors can be used as a stray dog repellant since it is able to shoot water quickly at the dog once it gets too near to the sensor.
 This unexpected move would frighten the dog and it would take to its heels.
 However, this method can as well not keep the stray dog away for long as it would always return and pass through the water after getting used to it.